-Katarina Juvančič and Dejan Lapanja first appeared on the Slovenian music scene in 2009, with their folk rock song Uej uej (Magdalenca), featured in Slovenian National Radio’s newcomers contest.
+Katarina Juvančič and Dejan Lapanja first appeared on the Slovenian music scene in 2009, with their folk rock song Uej uej (Magdalenca), featured in Slovenian National Radio's newcomers contest.
 Their music is often described as alt-folk, bridging modern trends and ancient folk influences and sensibilities.
 Their music has twice won awards at the Slovenian songwriting competition.
-Katarina and Dejan’s debut album Selivke (Migratory Birds) won them high praises in Slovenia and abroad.
-Their second album entitled Hope’s Beautiful Daughters featuring 17 artists from Scotland and Slovenia was released in August 2014.
+Katarina and Dejan's debut album Selivke (Migratory Birds) won them high praises in Slovenia and abroad.
+Their second album entitled Hope's Beautiful Daughters featuring 17 artists from Scotland and Slovenia was released in August 2014.
 Third one, Vmesje (Betweenings) was released on New Year's Day 2017 on bandcamp.
-The duo has performed in Slovenia, Austria, Bosnia Herzegovina, Croatia, Germany, England, Ireland, Scotland, Serbia, India and Sri Lanka.
+The duo has performed in Slovenia, Austria, Bosnia Herzegovina, Croatia, Germany, England, Ireland, Scotland, Portugal, Serbia, India, Sri Lanka and Kyrgyzstan.

 Katarina Juvančič (singer-songwriter, music writer, music anthropologist) and Dejan Lapanja (jazz guitarist, producer, drummer) - singer-songwriting duo, made their first appearance on the Slovenian music scene at the end of 2009 when they presented their folk rock song Uej, uej (Magdalenca) on the Slovene National Radio's newcomers contest.
 As one of the contest's best bands they also performed at the closing event in Kino Šiška, one of Ljubljana's biggest and most prominent concert venues.
 In June 2010 and August 2012 they were awarded at the Slovenian songwriting competition called Kantfest.
 This success has been followed by a tour around Slovenian music festivals and they have also performed in Sarajevo (Bosnia and Herzegovina) and Graz (Austria).